GregNicholas/IssuesTracker/README.md

          -There is a popup modal to confirm deletions.
 * A user may comment on other issues as well, and only delete their own comments.
 * Admin users may edit or delete any issues
 * Issue form has fields for title and description.
-There is a select dropdown list to select an assignee.
-There are radios to select issue type and status.
+There are select dropdowns list to select issue type, category, and assignee.
+Radio buttons to set prioriity.
+Due date can be chosen
 * Issues are displayed in a sortable table.
 Key info is visible on the table with color coding for urgency.
 Items are clickable to display more detail.
 * There are simple charts to display quick statistics
 * Data is updated in real time and stored in the firebase firestore database.